-- 3.1 Long-term data storage and management - Stanford no longer has a director for the SID project nor an individual responsible for maintenance of the data.
-Changes and fixes are made available by volunteers, as time allows.
+• Stanford no longer has a director for the SID project nor an individual responsible for maintenance of the data.
+Changes and fixes are made available through volunteers, as time allows.
 However, because the JSOC system that houses the data is primarily used for NASA's SDO mission, it is expected that the data system will remain in place as long as funding is available to maintain it.
-Because of the immense amount of SDO data, this database cannot be backed up at additional sites. - 3.2 Data distribution plan: The data are available via the website to anyone interested. - 3.3 Policies for data access and sharing: All SID data at Stanford are freely available.
+Because of the immense amount of SDO data, this database cannot be backed up at additional sites.

+3.2 Data distribution plan: The data are available via the website to anyone interested.3.3 Policies for data access and sharing: All SID data at Stanford are freely available.

-Instrument name: Boston University All-Sky Imaging Network (BU ASI)
+Instrument name: Boston University All-Sky Imaging Network (BU_ASI)

-Current PIs and contact info
+• Current PIs and contact info